ericbulloch/kwmd/concepts/privilege_escalation.md

 ### `cat /etc/passwd | grep '/bin/bash'`

 This command is just looking for users in the /etc/passwd file that have a bash shell.

+### `/etc` directory

+The `/etc` directory is full of configuration files.
+It is very common for this folder to have sensitive information like usernames, passwords and other sensitive information.

 ### `sudo -l`